5 Busy (& Slightly Luxurious) Days in Chiang Mai

 My advice – forget about them, set aside a few hours and just walk.
-Stop off at temples, dive in and out of side streets and watch the world go by.
+Stop off at temples, dive in and out of side streets and watch the world go by over a coffee.

 The old town of Chiang Mai is set in a 2km x 2km square surround by a moat, so just follow the streets around and see what you find.
 You can read all the itineraries you want, but you’re unlikely to miss too many of the big attractions if you just give yourself time.

 If you’re still desperate to know what’s out there, here are a few things that we happened across whilst we were out for our wander:

 The second oldest temple in Chiang Mai, but we loved it because of the carp pond out there back, bordered by a bamboo bridge and filled with lilypads.
 We arrived as hundreds of schoolchildren appeared to come and feed the fish!